Towards Zero-Shot Multilingual Synthetic Question and Answer Generation for Cross-Lingual Reading Comprehension: Experimental Setup and Results

 \subsection{Automatic Evaluation Results}

-To compute automatic metrics such as BLEU against QA samples of the development set, we finetune the generative models to generate a question given the passage and the answer.
-Conditioning on the answer is needed as without it, the generative model might generate samples that are of high quality but not match those provided by the dev set for a given passage.
-This will lead to inaccuracy in metrics such as BLEU.
+To compute automatic metrics such as BLEU against QA samples of the development set, we modify the generation task to generate a question given the passage and the answer.
+Conditioning on the answer is needed, as without it, the generative model might generate samples that are of high quality but not related to the answers provided in the development set for a given passage.
+This would lead to inaccuracies in interpreting metrics such as BLEU\footnote{All BLEU scores in this work are calculated using SacreBLEU v1.3.0 \cite{post-2018-call}, with ``exp'' smoothing and ``intl'' tokenization.}.

-Given that multilingual pretrained models have exhibited strong cross-lingual performance \cite{mt5}, we also compare with the \textit{zero-shot} setting, where only the English dataset is employed in finetuning the question generation model.
-During inference, non-English target language paragraphs are input to the model.

-To explore the effect of adding cross-lingual data in the training of the generative models, we experiment with the setting where we assume the existence of a small number of question translations ($\sim 500$).
-With this data we define a new cross-lingual task where the input paragraph is in English, but the question must be generated in the target language.
-The target language is specified by a language code.
-This enables the model to generate text in the desired languages.
-During inference, we feed the paragraph in the target language, along with the target language code.
-We use the MLQA development set, which is multi-way parallel, as our source of question translations.
-Evaluation is done on the MLQA test set.
-This setting is referred to as \textit{cross lingual}.
-Note that in the setting we do not rely on \texttt{translate-train} dataset.

-From results in Table \ref{tab:qgenbleu}, it can be observed that the \textit{zero-shot} setting performs poorly.
-While multilingual pretraining has shown strong zero-shot performance on language understanding tasks like classification, cross-lingual generation appears to be more difficult.
-Looking at the generated samples, the model tends to generate English questions regardless of the language of the input paragraph.
-On the other hand, finetuning with \texttt{translate-train} leads to significantly better performance across the board, and we rely on such a setting for generating data for the downstream QA tasks.

-Furthermore, the results indicate that with the \textit{cross-lingual} setting, the generative models also perform significantly better than the \textit{zero-shot} setting.
-This is promising, since it implies that we can achieve reasonable performance with a limited amount of human translations.
+Tab.~\ref{qgen} compares BLEU performance of two fine-tuning settings on the MLQA test set.
+We report results using the mT5-XL model.
+As can be seen, including the MLM tasks has a large impact on performance, conveying large gains up to +15 absolute BLEU points.
+This is in line with our observations from section~\ref{sec:filtering}, where adding MLM fine-tuning task enabled the generative model to produce QA samples in the language of the target passage.

+Interestingly, MLM on either mC4 or TyDiQA questions results in similar BLEU scores.
+Furthermore, adding a mixture of two does not yield any extra gains.
+However, eyeballing the generated samples indicated that the model fine-tuned on the mixture of both MLM tasks and the supervised English task generates more well-structured and sensible questions and answers.
+Human evaluations in section~\ref{sec:human-evals} verify the high quality of generated samples from a model trained with this mixture.